kubernetes-study-guide/Kubernetes-Study-Guide/14_DaemonSet_NodeSelector/README.md

 ```

-Then use the ds.spec.template.spec.nodeSelector setting in your yaml file to apply the restriction:
+Then use the ``pod.spec.nodeSelector`` setting in your yaml file to apply the restriction:

 ```yaml
 ---